GLOBAL MARKETS-Stocks slide on Ukraine woes, oil storms back above $100

 ROUBLE

-The sense that the war and higher energy prices could slow the global economy meant euro zone bond yields continued to fall in the bond markets as traders further reduced their bets on rate hikes from the European Central Bank this year.
+Concerns the war and higher energy prices could slow the global economy mean investors are now questioning how far and fast the likes of the U.S. Federal Reserve are likely to hike interest rates in the coming months.

-Benchmark 10-year U.S. Treasury yields US10YT=RR were sitting at 1.80% in European trading having been over 2% less than two weeks ago GVD/EUR, while the euro EUR=EBS resumed its decline in the currency market.
+Benchmark 10-year U.S. Treasury yields US10YT=RR were down near 1.7% as U.S. trading gathered momentum having been over 2% less than two weeks ago GVD/EUR, while those German Bunds were back in negative territory and the euro EUR=EBS was down 0.5% as bets on an ECB hike this year withered.
 FRX/

-Momentum in euro zone manufacturing growth had already waned slightly last month, revised PMI data showed on Tuesday, although it was still strong and firms said supply chain constraints had eased.
+February PMI Data had shown momentum in euro zone manufacturing growth had already waned slightly last month, although it was still relatively strong and firms said supply chain constraints had eased.

-"Don't let the drop in the headline PMI distract from what should be viewed as a largely positive month for the euro area manufacturing sector in February," said Joe Hayes, senior economist at data compiler IHS Markit said.
+"It seems that the markets have started to reassess the monetary policy outlook," said Jan von Gerich, chief strategist at Nordea.

 Those measures include cutting Russia's top banks from the SWIFT international financial network and sanctioning its central bank in a bid to limit Moscow's ability to deploy its $630 billion of foreign reserves.